-This course explores the implications multi-cultural settings have for leadership, specifically the impact cultural values, beliefs and worldviews have on leadership definitions, leadership styles, communications, authority and accountability dynamics, decision-making procedures, conflict management and ethics.
-Attention is given to biblical input for faith-based organizations in wrestling with the multi-cultural arena as well as dealing with practical cultural expressions which often reflect conflicting assumptions and allegiances.
-Suggestions are made for constructive responses to a variety of multi-cultural issues.
-A student who has taken this course and its prerequisites will be able to lead people who are working together from a variety of cultural backgrounds.
+This course explores factors that leaders may encounter in multicultural settings, specifically the impact that cultural values, beliefs and worldviews have on leadership definitions, leadership styles, communications, authority and accountability dynamics, decision making procedures, conflict management and ethics.
+Attention is given to Biblical input (for faith-based organizations) when wrestling with the multicultural aspects as well as offering the opportunity to formulate practical cultural expressions when responding to conflicting assumptions and allegiances.
+Other similar suggestions may result from in-class discussions and from the readings.
+A student who has taken this course and its prerequisites will be better able to lead a team composed of people who have a variety of cultural backgrounds.

 Course DetailsLevel: Master's Level

 Prerequisites: AA4370 Cultural Anthropology or AA5370 Advanced Anthropology and AA4350 Language and Society